SBOHVM/RPiR/README.md

 menu [in the documentation for this package][docs].
 Specifically:

 1. First [install the RPiR package][package].
-2. Then [create a github account and connect it to RStudio][github].
+2. Then [create an account on GitHub and connect it to RStudio][github].
 This will also show you how to create a practice project on github.
 You'll use this in the second practical series, but it's worth trying out the instructions now to check that everything is working.